kklein/kklein.github.io/_posts/2019-08-10-challenge.markdown

 categories: jekyll update
 comments: false
 ---
+## Abstract

+This post introduces an arbitrary topic on which I changed my mind, mostly through own reflection.
+I intend to exemplify my pet theory: I could have changed opinion and landed in a more desirable situation much faster if my original position had been challenged more by my social environment.

-## An examplary change of opinion: Messaging
+## An exemplary change of opinion: Messaging
 # Previous position

-I vividly remember claiming that messaging people one doesn't talk to on a regular basis seems pointless, as long as there wasn't a very specific topic to discuss, which required a lot of groundwork to be layed out already.
-I figured that the usually very reduced bandwidth, due to the generally low priority that messaging is suffering from and quite simply typing, was reason enough for nothing _meaningful_ to come out of it.
-Such messaging often started off great but had inevitably been followed by neglect, typically bilaterally.
+I vividly remember claiming that messaging people one doesn't talk to on a regular basis was pointless, as long as there wasn't a very specific topic to discuss, which required a lot of groundwork to be laid out already.
+The generally low priority that messaging is suffering from as well as the hindering nature of typing seemed like valid culprits of low bandwidth.
+Said bandwidth was reason enough for me to believe that nothing _meaningful_ would come out of it.
+In other words, my perspective was that such messaging often started off great but had inevitably been followed by neglect, typically bilaterally, causing a net negative due to unmet expectations.

 # Current position